He made a kids’ show into a critically-acclaimed global hit. Now he’s ready to walk

 Bluey’s journey to international phenomenon

-Bluey almost instantly became popular with Aussie audiences in 2018; a year later, BBC Studios and Disney secured licensing deals and it debuted abroad.
+Bluey almost instantly became popular with Aussie audiences in 2018; a year later, BBC Studios secured the global licensing rights, Disney worked out a broadcasting deal and the show debuted abroad.

 “It was when Disney bought it, I thought that was a real moment of like, ‘Okay, Americans get this,” Mr Brumm says.
 “Because it just wasn’t a given.
 There’s not even a slight inkling to me to hide the Australianness in it.”